SCWells72/sirono-common/documents/Fresh Dev Deployment Checklist.md

-# Partner Developer Edition Deployment Checklist
+# Partner Developer Edition - Initial Deployment Checklist
 ### Use the following conventions when creating your own Developer Edition Org
 To create a new org, log into the DevHub and click on the Environment Hub app.
 From there, click on the _New Org_ button in the top right-hand corner.